 I like roasting a rack of lamb, though grilling would be scrumptious, too.
 Rosemary is terrific with lamb, which is used in this rack of lamb recipe as well as my favorite grilled lamb chop recipe.
 Marinating with a flavorful combination of complementary ingredients is key to making a delicious rack of lamb in the oven.

 • PRO-Tip: Like beef, lamb can marinate from 6 hours to overnight.
-I smear the mixture of herbs, garlic an olive oil all over the surface of the rack of lamb.
+I smear the mixture of herbs, garlic, and olive oil all over the surface of the rack of lamb.

 • Loosely cover and refrigerate.
 Take the meat out of the fridge about a half hour before roasting to take the chill off.
 This allows the lamb to roast more evenly.

 • I grew up with both my parents loving their lamb with mint jelly.
 I like the easy, more sophisticated pesto parsley as an accompaniment.
 Bill and the kids also enjoyed it.
-Small victory for the cook!
+A small victory for the cook!

-• Roast two racks at 450 degrees for 25 minutes, allow them to rest, covered with aluminum foil for 15 minutes before carving.
+• Roast two racks at 450° for 25 minutes, and allow them to rest, covered with aluminum foil for 10-15 minutes before carving.
+This allows the juices to redistribute in the meat.

-• The resulting lamb was cooked to a perfect medium rare, 140 degrees.
+• The resulting lamb was cooked to a perfect medium rare, 135° to 140°.
 If you prefer your lamb less pink, add 5 minutes to the cooking time.

 • Slice between the bones to make individual chops, allotting two, or possibly 3 per person, depending on appetites.